Tears Are Not Enough | |||||||||||||

 |

-"But that's my sound, man", Neil shot back, good naturedly.
-For me, one of the highlights was sitting on the studio floor, a few feet from Joni Mitchell, while she carved graceful lines in the air with her hands as she sang.
+"But that's my sound, man", Neil shot back, with a grin.
+For me, one of the highlights was sitting on the studio floor, a few feet from Joni Mitchell.
+She carved graceful lines in the air with her hands as she sang.
 Joni later spoke to writer Iain Blair about the recording experience: "I know it sounds ridiculous, but I was literally starving when we did the session 'cause my yoga teacher had sent me to a psychic dietician who had diagnosed a lot of food allergies.
 I was hardly allowed to eat anything, so by the time I arrived with an apple and a rice patty, my poor stomach was making all these strange noises.
 The engineer says he can't record 'cause he's picking up some weird rumbling sound coming from my direction.
 And it was all pretty ironic, considering the subject matter!"
 For me, another special moment was meeting Richard Manuel, singer and pianist for "The Band".
 In fact, Joni and "The Band" are two of my biggest musical influences, and I was in "fan heaven" hearing them sing lyrics I'd written a few days before! |

 ||||||||||||